HSiv/CodeLabs-GameDev-5-MonoGameIntro/README.md

 	````
 Hopefully it is now clear why we setup the left/right/fire boolean variables.
 This chunk of code does several things.
 First, it loops while **TouchPanel.IsGestureAvailable** is true.
 Gestures are actually stored in a queue to be parsed and handled by your code.
 We get the next gesture in the list by calling **TouchPanel.ReadGesture**.
 This returns a **GestureSample** object, which we use to figure out what gesture the user performed.
 If it's a **HorizontalDrag** gesture, we set those same **left** and **right** variables to true, accordingly.
 If it's a **Tap** gesture, we set the **fire** boolean.

-1. Run the game again and drag your finger horizontally or tap to move or fire.
+1. Run the game again and drag your finger horizontally or tap to move or fire.  *Note that this won't work using a mouse as the **TouchPanel** object ONLY responds to actual touch inputs.*

 <a name="Ex1Task7"></a>
 #### Task 7 - Adding Shot Sound Effect ####